- Visual Arts

 - FOR ARTISTS

 Aurora Nealand and Goat in the Road's KindHumanKind premiered at the CAC in March 2019, running for three sold-out, unforgettable performances.
 In April 2020, the work was scheduled to return to the CAC before COVID-19 cancelled our spring performing arts season.
-In lieu of bringing you the live performances, we are excited to present Behind The Curtain: Designing KindHumanKind, a three part interview featuring chats between CAC Technical Director Jo Nazro and the designers of KindHumanKind to provide insight into their process.
+In lieu of bringing you the live performances, we are excited to present Behind The Curtain: Designing KindHumanKind, an interview series featuring chats between CAC staff members and the designers and directors of KindHumanKind to provide behind-the-scenes insight into their exciting creative processes.

-This series is part of ArtOrbit, your online guide to art and artists from the CAC and around the world during COVID-19.
+This series is part of ArtOrbit, your online guide to art and artists from the CAC and around the world.

 In Part one of Behind The Curtain: Desinging KindHumanKind, CAC Technical Director Jo Nazro sits down with KindHumanKind set designer Jebney Lewis about his vital role in the creation of the piece and the inter-weavings of various designs as the artists worked to create the visual magic behind KindHumanKind.
 Jebney served as Technical Director at the CAC from 2013-2016 and is both a multi-talented designer and musician.